Looking for tips on how to clean your household appliances? These non-toxic chemical-free cleaning tips will help:

 How to Clean Your Oven, Fridge, Bin & Washing Machine

 Admit it.
-No one LIKES cleaning the oven.. or the bin.
+No one LIKES cleaning the oven.. or the bin… or the fridge.
 You know that washing machine filter?
 It’s gently calling your name.
 But, whatever you do, don’t despair!
 We show you some really simple and effective ways to clean these gross tasks in our ‘how to clean your…’ overview… And we do it in a not so gross (or toxic!) way.

 How to make your oven clean and sparkly

 It’s got cheese stuck all over it, baked on black stuff and the seals are also not looking too happy; but before you go to town on that oven with “odourless oven spray” that magically wipes off, and leaves the most horrid residue imaginable, grab yourself a whole lot of bicarb and vinegar.
 I promise you, it works a treat.